microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraCustomSecurityAttributeDefinition.md

 ## DESCRIPTION

-Gets a list of Microsoft Entra ID custom security attribute definitions.
+The `Get-EntraCustomSecurityAttributeDefinition` cmdlet gets a list of Microsoft Entra ID custom security attribute definitions.
 Specify `Id` parameter to gets a list of custom security attribute definitions.

 ## EXAMPLES